-Dividends distributed by a company resident in another EU member state to a Romanian company which pays corporate income tax are tax exempt at the level of the Romanian company if it has held, minimum 10% of the shares in the respective non-resident company for an uninterrupted period of at least one year, at the date when the dividend income was booked.
+Dividends distributed by a company resident in another EU member state to a Romanian company that pays CIT are tax exempt at the level of the Romanian company if it has held a minimum of 10% of the shares in the respective non-resident company for an uninterrupted period of at least one year at the date when the dividend income was booked.

 The Romanian Fiscal Code incorporates the amendments to the European Directive no. 2011/96/EU, relating to the application of a common system of taxation in the case of parent companies and subsidiaries of different member states.
 The legislation introduces the anti-abuse rule for preventing unlawful tax practices used to obtain tax benefits contrary to the Directive’s principles.

 Interest and royalty income

-Interest and royalty income obtained by Romanian legal entities should be treated as taxable for corporate income tax purposes.
+Interest and royalty income obtained by Romanian legal entities should be treated as taxable for CIT purposes.

 Romanian-sourced interest and royalty payments of an affiliated company, resident in an EU member state, are exempt from withholding tax (WHT), provided that certain conditions are met, e.g.:

 - 25% minimum direct holding of the share capital (i.e. one company has a direct minimum holding of 25% in the share capital of the other company or a third company has a direct minimum holding of 25% in the share capital of both companies involved in the payment of the interest and royalties).

 - The holding period must be maintained for an uninterrupted period of at least two years prior to the payment of the interest and royalties.

 - The company receiving the interest or royalty payments must be the beneficial owner of these payments.